-ASPCA PET HEALTH INSURANCE
+ASPCA PET HEALTH

-Insurance products are underwritten by United States Fire Insurance Company (NAIC #21113, Morristown, NJ).
-PTZ Insurance Agency, Ltd. (NPN: 5328528.
-Domiciled in Illinois with offices at 1208 Massillon Road, Suite G200, Akron, Ohio 44306) is the licensed insurance producer and responsible for claims adjudication.
-(California residents only: PTZ Insurance Agency, Ltd., d.b.a PIA Insurance Agency, Ltd. CA license #0E36937).
+Insurance products are underwritten by Independence American Insurance Company (NAIC #26581.
+A Delaware insurance company located at 11333 N. Scottsdale Rd, Ste.
+160, Scottsdale, AZ 85254).
+Insurance is produced by PTZ Insurance Agency, Ltd. (NPN: 5328528.
+Domiciled in Illinois with offices at 1208 Massillon Road, Suite G200, Akron, Ohio 44306).
+(California residents only: PTZ Insurance Agency, Ltd., d.b.a PIA Insurance Agency, Ltd. CA license #OE36937).
 The ASPCA® is not an insurer and is not engaged in the business of insurance.
 Through a licensing agreement, the ASPCA receives a royalty fee that is in exchange for use of the ASPCA's marks and is not a charitable contribution.